[Ansible 2.12] Build an Ansible execution environment for CentOS 6 using Docker in WSL2

 RUN pip3 --no-cache-dir install ansible-core==2.12.10

-Since the format has changed from Ansible 2.10 onwards compared to 2.9 and earlier, we will specify the lightweight main part, "ansible-core".
+Since Ansible 2.10 and later versions have a different format than versions 2.9 and earlier, we specify the lightweight core "ansible-core".

-* If the version is too old, Python 2 or 3.8 or earlier will be required, so adjustments will be necessary.
+*If the version is too old, it will likely require Python 2 or 3.8 or earlier, so adjustments will be necessary.

 Supplement: About Collection